TaroDumpling/Portfolio-Project/Healthcare Insurance Consumer Marketing/README.md

 - Discovered the 2 most correlated consumer features in respect to the company's revenue are smoking status with 79% correlation and age with 30% correlation.
 - Executed advance SQL queries and developed concise Tableau visualizations that showed the most profitable consumer profiles which will increase the effectiveness and efficiency of advertising campaigns.
-Ex: Are smoker consumer more profitable than non-smoker consumer?
-Are senior consumer more profitable than adolescent consumers?
+Ex: Are smoker consumers more profitable than non-smoker consumers?
+Are senior consumers more profitable than adolescent consumers?
 (In process)

 ## Screenshots